DigitalBridge: Recent investments

 sold 27 percent of its stake in DataBank to Swiss Life and EDF Invest for $1.2 billion.
 DigitalBridge said it would own 15.5 percent of DataBank after the sale.

 In March 2022, DigitalBridge led a $60 million Series C funding round in Celona, an enterprise IT infrastructure company.
 In April, DigitalBridge led a $385 million funding round for UK fiber startup Netomnia.
 That June, DigitalBridge acquired Telenet's 3,300 telecommunication towers in Belgium, valued at 745 million euros.

 In August 2022, DigitalBridge and Columbia Capital formed Xenith Infrastructure Group, a fiber platform serving Asia-Pacific markets.
 In 2023, DigitalBridge purchased 51% of Deutsche Telekom's tower business.

 In February 2023, DigitalBridge completed the acquisition of AMP Capital's global infrastructure equity investment management business, which was rebranded as InfraBridge.

 In July 2023, Aware Super invested $500m into DigitalBridge owned data center firm Switch Inc.

 In September 2023, DigitalBridge completed the recapitalization of Databank, receiving $219 million in additional commitments in the final closing, totaling recapitalization commitments at $2.2 billion.

 In November of the same year, DigitalBridge sold 40% of Landmark Dividends to the Abu Dhabi Investment Authority.
-That month AustralianSuper invested $1.5 billion into Vantage Data Centers.
+That month AustralianSuper invested $1.5 billion into Vantage Data Centers EMEA.

 Also in November 2023, DigitalBridge closed its digital infrastructure credit fund, DigitalBridge Credit, having raised $1.1 billion.

 In December 2023, Surf Internet secured $200 million from DigitalBridge to support continued network expansion across the Great Lakes Region.
 In January 2024, Intel announced it was forming a new independent company around its artificial intelligence software with the backing of DigitalBridge.
 Also in January, DigitalBridge purchased a stake in Vantage Data Centers.